Service overview

 Features available on request:

-- Multiple lines associated to one account (primarily for administrative assistants who take calls from multiple numbers for their department)
+- Multiple lines associated with one account (primarily for administrative assistants who take calls from multiple numbers for their department)

 - Hunt groups and/or interactive voice response menus